krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 #### Subscriptions

 An event subscription is a configuration resource associated with a single topic.
 Among other things, you use an event subscription to set the event selection criteria to define the event collection available to a subscriber out of the total set of events available in a topic.
 You can filter events according to the subscriber's requirements.

-For example, you can filter events by their event type.
-You can also define filter criteria on event data properties if using a JSON object as the value for the data property
+For example, you can filter events by their __event type or subscription__.
+You can also define filter criteria __on event data properties__ if using a JSON object as the value for the data property

 #### Pull delivery